Travel and Tourism Advisory Board Charter

 The Secretary shall designate a Chair and Vice Chair from among the members.

-Members shall not reference or otherwise utilize their membership on the Board in connection with public statements made in their personal capacities without a disclaimer that the views expressed are their own and do not represent the views of the Board, ITA, or the Department of Commerce.
+Members shall not reference or otherwise utilize their membership on the Board in connection with public statements made in their personal capacities without a disclaimer that the views expressed are their own and do not represent the views of the Board, ITA, the Department, or the U.S. Government.

 13. Subcommittees.
 The Executive Director may establish subcommittees or working groups from among the Board members, in order to perform specific functions within the jurisdiction of the Board, pursuant to the provisions of FACA, the FACA implementing regulations, and applicable Department of Commerce guidance.
 Subcommittees must report back to the parent committee and do not provide advice or work product directly to the Secretary.

 14. Recordkeeping.
-The records of the Board, formally and informally established subcommittees, or other subgroups of the Board, shall be handled in accordance with the General Records Schedule 6.2 or other approved agency records disposition schedule.
-These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C. § 552.
+The records of the Board, formally and informally established subcommittees, or other subgroups of the Board, will be handled in accordance with the General Records Schedule 6.2 or other approved agency records disposition schedule.
+Subject to the Freedom of Information Act, 5 U.S.C. § 552, records presented to or prepared for or by the Board are available for public inspection.
 ITA’s National Travel and Tourism Office shall maintain all files mandated by the FACA and the Department of Commerce’s policies on advisory committee management.